blvckboi1/pdsnd_github/README.md

 To complete this project, i'll require the following softwares:

 - Python
-- A text editor, like Sublime or Atom
+- A text editor, like Sublime or VScode
 - A terminal application

 ## Files Used